Osgoode-Queens/NLP_Read_Before_You_Agree/README.md

 The reason for using ToS, DR is they provide not only the punitive labels for the sentences in large companies’ ToS, but also provides a topic classification for each sentence.
 Both punitive and category labels are available from this website.
 Potential other data sources:

-IBM Watson:– NLP platform provides keyword searching which can give a category for each sentence, but fail to flag the punitive clauses.
+<br>IBM Watson:– NLP platform provides keyword searching which can give a category for each sentence, but fail to flag the punitive clauses.
 Pribot.org:- Website provide classifications and the purposes for ToS, where punitive purposes can be extracted.
-However, there is no straight forward punitive flag that can be used for coding as well.
+However, there is no straight forward punitive flag that can be used for coding as well.<br/>

  ## Methodology: